echozhjun/EchoBlog/intro.md

 ---
 {% include JB/setup %}

-This is a blog by Zetian Yang, a graduate of cognitive neurosciene in [BNU][].
+This is a blog by Zetian Yang, a graduate of cognitive neuroscience in [BNU][].

 Since the second half year of 2011, I have been working in the [jliulab][liujia] of BNU.
 That gave me a chance to use linux substantially, and I was more and more interested to it.